 - We stayed at the excellent Sunpath Hostel in Ulan Bator owned and run by Doljmaa, who also booked all our tours.

-Transport costs in Mongolia
+Our transport costs in Mongolia

 - Total transport costs per person: £79 / $117